Unofficial Historical Website for the Palace Hotel, San Francisco.

 Photo No. 2: The hydroplane 'Century Tire' that John McGinnis Williams had shipped to Australia from Chicago in 1923.
 John won the Griffith Australasian Championship Cup in 1924 and 1925 with Century Tire.

 A crystal pear and leaves - which once hung on one of the chandeliers in the Rose Room in the Palace Hotel.
 An original 1909 piece!
 Purchased from Carol, who was in charge of the cleaning and maintenance of their chandeliers 30 years ago - 1990s.
 Photographs of the Rose Room chandeliers and the same piece in the Landmark 18 museum collection, April 2022.
-As far as Palace Hotel memorabilia goes, this is one of the rarest pieces there is!
+As far as Palace Hotel memorabilia goes, this is one of the more rare and unique pieces there is to have!

 An 11" silver oyster plate by Gorham Manufacturing Co.
 Dated 1909 and made for the grand reopening of the Palace Hotel.
 It has a great deal of scuffing and some silver loss inside the oyster cups, but it polished up beautifully!